-Our nominating and corporate governance committee has recommended, and our board of directors has approved, Todd R. Nelson and William F. Snider as nominees for election as Class I directors at the Annual Meeting.
-If elected, each of Todd R. Nelson and William F. Snider will serve as a Class I director until the 2025 annual meeting of stockholders or until his successor is duly elected and qualified.
-Todd R. Nelson and William F. Snider are currently directors of our company, and each has agreed to being named in this proxy statement as a nominee.
+Our nominating and corporate governance committee has recommended, and our board of directors has approved, Andrea L. Jackson and Franklin R. Witney as nominees for election as Class II directors at the Annual Meeting.
+If elected, each of Andrea L. Jackson and Franklin R. Witney will serve as a Class II director until the 2026 annual meeting of stockholders or until his or her successor is duly elected and qualified.
+Andrea L. Jackson and Franklin R. Witney are currently directors of our company, and each has agreed to being named in this proxy statement as a nominee.
 For information concerning the nominees, please see the section titled "Board of Directors and Corporate Governance."

-If you are a stockholder of record and you sign your proxy card or vote over the Internet or by telephone but do not give instructions with respect to the voting of directors, your shares will be voted FOR the election of Todd R. Nelson and William F. Snider.
+If you are a stockholder of record and you sign your proxy card or vote over the Internet or by telephone but do not give instructions with respect to the voting of directors, your shares will be voted FOR the election of Andrea L. Jackson and Franklin R. Witney.
 If you are a street name stockholder of shares of our common stock and you do not give voting instructions to your broker, bank or other nominee, then your broker, bank or other nominee will leave your shares unvoted on this matter.
-We expect that Todd R. Nelson and William F. Snider will accept such nomination; however, in the event that a director nominee is unable or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for any nominee who shall be designated by our board of directors to fill such vacancy.
+We expect that Andrea L. Jackson and Franklin R. Witney will accept such nomination; however, in the event that a director nominee is unable or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for any nominee who shall be designated by our board of directors to fill such vacancy.